alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 #### Making the MVP editable

-The minimum system required to make the MVP editable would be a hard coded content item stored as a YAML file within the `frontend` application.
-This system will be implemented first to allow spike frontend work to be carried out without the dependency of a publishing interface.
+We will begin by representing the history page schema of flexible sections in a hard-coded YAML file within the `frontend` application, to allow spike frontend work to be carried out without the dependency of a publishing interface.

 For MVP the aim will be to have a publishing interface to replace the YAML file.
 This interface will be the minimum required to create only a history page, based on the idea for a preset page type (proposed earlier), but with the potential for more flexibility in the underlying data structures, to build on for future work.